UUID Versions#

 {ffffffff-ffff-ffff-ffff-ffffffffffff}

-Max UUID as described in the RFC 4122 update.
+Max UUID as described in the RFC 9562.
 The class can be constructed directly, its constructor does not accept any parameters.

 Arokettu\Uuid\GenericUuid

-Any UUID that is not Nil, Max or RFC 4122 and is not marked as ULID will be parsed to this class.
+Any UUID that is not Nil, Max or Variant10xx and is not marked as ULID will be parsed to this class.

 Any class can be initialized directly by 32 hexadecimal digits but the correct variant and version bits must be set.